-Concrete results and Ideas from the platform : The Act for Change platform allows participants to submit action ideas that are then, prioritized and selected by the EPFL Environment Commission and implemented with the relevant stakeholders.
+The Act for Change platform allows participants to submit action ideas that are then prioritized and selected by the EPFL Environment Commission and implemented with the relevant stakeholders.
 Two examples of ideas that have been implemented:

-– the introduction of washable dishes for take-out dishes
+- introduction of washable dishes for take-out dishes

-- recognition action for campus cleaners at the end of each year.
+- recognition action for campus cleaners at the end of each year

-The innovation of the last edition (November 2018), focused on food, was to quantify the impact of the campaign, by associating the EPFL Data Science lab for the analysis of the data available, i.e. all food purchases on campus (7 years of data available).
-The data collected as part of the Challenge Act for Change have been pseudonymized in order to be used for research purposes at EPFL.
+The innovation of the last edition in November 2018, which was focused on food, was to quantify the impact of the campaign, by associating the EPFL Data Science lab for the analysis of the data available, i.e. all food purchases on campus (7 years of data available).
+The data collected as part of the Act for Change Challenge have been pseudonymized in order to be used for research purposes at EPFL.